ZELZIP/ZELZIP/README.md

-# ZEL.ZIP Monorepo
+# ZELZIP Monorepo

 > [!IMPORTANT]
-> This document describes the development workflow of this repository, if you are searching for user-facing documentation please refer to the [ZEL.ZIP documentation](https://docs.zel.zip).
+> This document describes the development workflow of this repository, if you are searching for user-facing documentation please refer to the [ZELZIP documentation](https://docs.zelzip.dev).
 >
-> If you don't know what is ZEL.ZIP, feel free to visit [our main page](https://zel.zip).
+> If you don't know what is ZELZIP, feel free to visit [our main page](https://zelzip.dev).

 ## Getting Started

-This repository holds most of the code of the ZEL.ZIP project, its development workflow is based on the use of [Nix flake devShells](https://nixos.wiki/wiki/Development_environment_with_nix-shell#nix_develop) and a custom build terminal toolkit called `dev`.
+This repository holds most of the code of the ZELZIP project, its development workflow is based on the use of [Nix flake devShells](https://nixos.wiki/wiki/Development_environment_with_nix-shell#nix_develop) and a custom build terminal toolkit called `dev`.

 Enter the devShell: